-The Story Behind the Trends - The percentage of primary school children with a full Statement of Special Educational Need has risen steadily in the Belfast area and stayed static in the Castlereagh area in the past three years.
-Belfast and Castlereagh are above the NI percentage of 2.9 in June 2014.
+The Story Behind the Trends - The percentage of primary school children with a full Statement of Special Educational Need has risen steadily in the Belfast area and Castlereagh areas in the past three years.
+Belfast and Castlereagh are above the NI percentage of 3.0 in June 2015.